nolanbradshaw/DictionarySearch/README.md

-# DictionarySearch
+# Word Unscramble

-Search the English dictionary for words that contain specific letters
+Python script to unscramble a set of letters to english words.

-Run the search.py script and input the letters you want to search by.
+Run the unscramble.py script and input the letters you want to unscramble.
-The letters do not have to be in order.
-They may contain whitespace (ex. 'sea urchin' is in the dictionary).